RodrigoBertotti/askless-js-client/README.md

         },
     });

-7 - Send data to the server when the user click on the button
+8 - Send data to the server when the user click on the button

-    AsklessClient.instance.create({
+    asklessClient.create({
         route: 'product/customerSaid',
         body: 'I\'m waiting'
     });

-8 - We need to stop listening from `product/customerSaid` route on server, in this example let's stop after 120 seconds, but you should stop listening to this route when the user changes the screen
+9 - We need to stop listening from `product/customerSaid` route on server, in this example let's stop after 120 seconds, but you should stop listening to this route when the user changes the screen